Wafaa-Almadhoun/operation-and-manufacture-motor-encoder/README.md

  ,We will cover several topics : 👍

  1. single channel optical encoder .
- 2. DC motor with a built-in optical incremental rotary encoder .
+ 2. DC Gear motor with two-channel Hall effect encoder .
  3. Suggestions to build a special encoder for our BLDC motor  .

 ## Technologies